 Step 6: Certificate of Incorporation

-The natural person who is a citizen of India, can act as member and nominee of the Trust.
+An Indian citizen can serve as both the member and nominee of the Trust.

-- Corporate Income tax: 30% of total income
+- Corporate income tax is set at 30% of the total income.

-Yes.
-A company can change registered office address.
-The changed office address can be in any state or in the same state of the registered OPC.
+A company has the flexibility to change its registered office address.
+The new address can be within the same state or in a different state from the registered address of the OPC.

 The director's ability to run the company varies based on the type of director role they hold.